How to: Set up AWS PrivateLink

 Overview

-As sensitive data travels from AWS to Unqork, it’s important to keep that data secure.
-Using AWS PrivateLink ensures your traffic isn't exposed to the public internet.
+As sensitive data travels from AWS (Amazon Web Services) to Unqork, it’s important to keep that data secure.
+Using AWS PrivateLink ensures your traffic is not exposed publicly.
 AWS PrivateLink connects two virtual private clouds (VPCs) in different AWS accounts.
 The first is a VPC in your AWS account.
-And the second is the dedicated VPC where your Unqork environment lives.
+And the second is the dedicated VPC where your Unqork environment exists.

-You can think of AWS PrivateLink as a secure tunnel.
-It keeps your traffic safe without traversing the public internet.
-Typically, services communicate by traveling the internet from one public endpoint to another.
-With AWS PrivateLink, communication travels between your endpoint service to a VPC endpoint.
-This happens in your hosted Unqork environment.
-The endpoint service using PrivateLink works with a network load balancer (NLB).
-The endpoint service and NLB act as Unqork's entry point to your infrastructure.
-You don’t need to use any special hardware or software to make this happen since you create the VPC endpoint in AWS.
+Think of AWS PrivateLink as a secure tunnel, keeping your traffic safe without traversing the public internet.
+Typically, services communicate from one endpoint to another.
+With AWS PrivateLink, communication travels from your endpoint service to a VPC endpoint in your hosted Unqork environment.
+The endpoint service using PrivateLink works with a network load balancer (NLB), acting as an entry point to your infrastructure.
+Because you create the VPC endpoint in AWS, you don’t need any other hardware or software.

-If your AWS resources are connected to on-premises networks, the Unqork services can also reach services in your data center.
-Similarly, Unqork services can reach services in your other VPCs if your VPCs are peered.
+If your AWS resources are connected to on-premises networks, the Unqork services can also interact with services in your data center.
+Similarly, Unqork services can interact with services in your other VPCs if they are peered.

 What You'll Learn

-Unqork acts as the "service consumer."
-And your endpoint service acts as the "service owner."
+Unqork acts as the service consumer.
+And your endpoint service acts as the service owner.
 Unqork initiates the connection to a resource in your cloud account.
 After initiating the connection, the service provider can respond to requests from Unqork.
-You'll need to generate the private domain using Unqork.
-Then, you'll make an external service integration.
-Lastly, you'll use a Plug-In as with other external APIs.
-In AWS, in your VPC (in the same region as your Unqork environment) you’ll set up the endpoint service.
-That endpoint service is then configured to forward traffic to the NLB.
+You'll need to generate the private domain using Unqork and set up an external service integration.
+In your VPC (the same region as your Unqork environment), you’ll set up the endpoint service.
+That endpoint service is then configured in a Plug-In component to forward traffic to the NLB.

 How to Set Up AWS PrivateLink